okaysubs/snw-tools/README.md

 ## Making a patch

-0. Compile the patcher from `patcher`.
-Make sure the patch contents will be bootstrapped by placing the `snw_gp_archive` directory in the same directory as the patcher executable.
+0. Compile the patcher in the `patcher` directory.
+Make sure the patch contents can be bootstrapped by placing the `snw_gp_archive` directory in the same directory as the patcher executable.
 1. Rip your copy of the VN from the UMD to an ISO file.
 2. Use the patcher to extract the ISO as follows: copy the VN ISO to the same directory as the patcher executable as `orig.iso`, then copy it again to `okay.iso`.
    Then run the patcher and answer 'Yes' to the question of whether you want to make a patch.
 The game files you want to edit are in the `tmp2` folder.